The Southern Regional Institute and ETTC would like to thank its many partners, funders and sponsors. These organizations include:

 New Jersey Department of Education

 The NJDOE provides leadership to school districts to prepare all students for their role as citizens and for careers of the 21st century.
 The NJDOE originated the ETTCs throughout the state.
-It has also supported the ETTC by funding several technology initiatives and grants.
+It has also supported the ETTCs by funding several technology initiatives and grants.
+Throughout the 22-year history of the SRI&ETTC, the NJDOE has awarded numerous grant-funded projects including three Mathematics and Science Partnership grants, two Improving Teacher Quality grants, a 3-year grant to explore formative assessment, a 32-month grant to explore mentoring practices for teachers, as well as technology and literacy projects.

-The Atlantic County Traumatic Loss Coalition, a branch of the NJ Traumatic Loss Coalition for Youth at UMDNJ, provides educators, mental health and law enforcement personnel with a vital, supportive structure for networking to benefit our children and youth.
+The Atlantic County Traumatic Loss Coalition, a branch of the NJ Traumatic Loss Coalition for Youth at Rutgers University Behavioral Health Care, provides educators, mental health and law enforcement personnel with a vital, supportive structure for networking to benefit our children and youth.
 The primary goal of the coalition is to offer assistance to school personnel as they manage significant losses and traumatic events that impact the school community.

 United States Department of Education